 Terms & Conditions: 5 Day FREE Fitness Trial Pass

-By claiming a YMCA NSW 5-day fitness trial pass you consent to the terms and conditions of this agreement.
+By claiming a Y 5-day fitness trial pass you consent to the terms and conditions of this agreement.

 The 5-day fitness trial pass must be activated by visiting the selected YMCA NSW managed health and fitness facility in person, below is a list of participating facilities: